Training Latent Diffusion Models with Interacting Particle Algorithms: INTERACTING PARTICLE LATENT DIFFUSION

 \paragraph{Distributed Training.} (\ref{eq:disc_theta}--\ref{eq:disc_par}) require $\mathcal{O}(MN)$ memory.
 However, \gls*{IPLD} is well-suited for distributed training: $Z^{m,n}_{0,t}$'s update for a given pair $(m,n)$ is independent of that for all other pairs, and requires only access to the $m$th datapoint.
-Thus, in distributed setups, we allocate each accelerator a disjoint subset of the training set and it handles the corresponding updates for all $N$ particles; so making the per-device memory cost proportional to only the size of the corresponding subset.
-The communication costs are also reduced, as we need not synchronize the $z$-gradients.
+Thus, in distributed setups, we allocate each accelerator a disjoint subset of the training set and it handles the corresponding updates for all $N$ particles, reducing per-device memory costs and communication costs.
 This contrasts with autoencoder-based \glspl*{LDM} that necessitate synchronizing gradients for encoders (typically, deep networks) when trained end-to-end.